lukakalinovcic/geodeb/README.md

     GD_POLYGON(attr,
                code);

-The code is an arbitrary C++ code that adds points to the polygon using GD_POLYPOINT(x, y) calls.
+The code argument is an arbitrary block of C++ code that adds points to the polygon using GD_POLYPOINT(x, y) calls.
+[Example](https://lukakalinovcic.github.io/geodeb/examples/polygon.html)

     GD_POLYLINE(attr,
                 code);

-Analog functions for drawing polylines.
+An analog function for drawing polylines.

 Additional options
 ------------------